-As a teacher, I am always on the hunt for the perfect tools at the cheapest prices for my classroom.
-Even as I was thoughtfully loading gifts into my Amazon cart for the holidays I couldn’t help the old, “one for you, one for my students.”
-Taking care of our students and keeping our classroom stocked and ready is just ingrained in our brain.
+As a teacher, I am always on the hunt for the perfect tools at the cheapest prices for my language arts classroom.
+Taking care of our students and keeping our learning centers stocked and ready is just ingrained in our brain.

 Whether you are beginning your school year or wanting to refresh for a seamless return to school after a break, here are the free tools, easy ideas, and inexpensive items I use every year to add fun and engagement to student learning…

 - You Tube-I utilize You Tube in some capacity EVERY.SINGLE.DAY!
 While there are always video clips and read alouds, two of my favorite things are music and classroom environment enhancers ie. a roaring fireplace, waves crashing on a sandy beach, or a snowy landscape.
 I LOVE having these playing on my SMART board while students are engaged in their learning.
 What is better than reading a novel and welcoming that setting into your classroom?
 If you are looking for a quick and easy way to add some environmental elements to your classroom, this is a free and easy way!